Friday, February 24th, 2017 was my 1999th day of employment at Twitter, and my last.

 My last few months were split between retiring Twitter Dashboard, migrating analytics.twitter.com to a new team which would give it more love, and working with a great new team to make improvements to Twitter’s Machine Learning pipeline.
 The ML work was really satisfying.
 I got to work with great engineers.
 The project would make it easier to train new models and improve existing ones so it had a huge potential impact to the company.
 I got to dust off my Mining Massive Data Sets knowledge and familiarize myself with how production data science teams managed their work.

 But I also had to be honest with myself and admit that it felt like my time at Twitter was up.
 Almost all of the people I knew when I first joined had left.
-There were less than 100 more tenured people remaining in the entire company.
+There were fewer than 100 more tenured people remaining in the entire company.
 The entire senior management team had been replaced and some positions had rotated multiple times.
 We went from around seven hundred people to over four thousand.
 The headquarters changed locations, grew, then shrank.
 We moved into the Mid-market neighborhood and then it changed all around us.
 All the features and products I had helped build were either transitioned to new teams or turned down.
 It seemed like a good time to go and find opportunity elsewhere.

 I felt extraordinarily conflicted about leaving Twitter at a time when things were not finished, problems like abuse, growth, revenue remained.
 But Twitter has never felt “done”, has never not felt like a hundred urgent things were clamoring for attention.
 The constant is that the people there are talented, passionate, work hard, remain confident that they can change things and know for a fact that what they do directly affects the world.
 I’m so proud to have been part of that.